juliomeza/kickstarter-analysis/README.md

 1. The best month to launch a campaign is May.
 2. The worst month to launch a campaign is December.
 - What can you conclude about the Outcomes based on Goals?
-Since the purpose of this capmaigns is to raise money, I will conclude that the best goal is any amount between $1000 and $5000, and to avoid goals between $25000 and $35000 as well as over $45000.
+1. Since the purpose of this capmaign is to raise money, I will suggest to set the goal amount between $1000 and $5000, and avoind setting the goal amounts between $25000 and $35000 as well as over $45000.
 - What are some limitations of this dataset?
+1. To have a better prediction we will need to analize the data by City.
+People behaves differently between cities.
+2. The dataset does not contain recent campaings.
+The most recent data points are from 2017 which represents only 12 percent of the data collected in 2015.
 - What are some other possible tables and/or graphs that we could create?
+1. Number of campains per year.
+2. Day of the week launch date versus success and faild.
+3. Campaing number of days.